getsentry/sentry-laravel/README.md

 }
 ```

-- To learn more about how to use the SDK [refer to our docs](https://docs.sentry.io/platforms/php/guides/laravel/)
+To learn more about how to use the SDK [refer to our docs](https://docs.sentry.io/platforms/php/guides/laravel/).

 ## Laravel Version Compatibility

-The Laravel versions listed below are all currently supported:
+The Laravel and Lumen versions listed below are all currently supported:

 - Laravel `>= 10.x.x` on PHP `>= 8.1` is supported starting from `3.2.0`
 - Laravel `>= 9.x.x` on PHP `>= 8.0` is supported starting from `2.11.0`